Conserved currents and $\text{T}\bar{\text{T}}_s$ irrelevant deformations of 2D integrable field theories: -deformed higher spin conserved currents

 \section{$\TbT$-deformed higher spin conserved currents}

-The aim of this section is to introduce an efficient method, based on the field-dependent change of coordinates derived in \cite{Conti:2018tca}, to reconstruct the local Integrals of Motion (IMs) associated to the $\TbT$ deformation of a generic integrable field theory.
-The application of these ideas to the family of classical $\TbT_\Bs$-deformed models will be described in section \ref{sec:TTsHC}.
+The aim of this section is to introduce an efficient method, based on the field-dependent coordinate transformation derived in \cite{Conti:2018tca}, to reconstruct the local Integrals of Motion (IMs) associated to the $\TbT$ deformation of a generic integrable field theory.
+The application of these ideas to the family of classical {\it geometrically} $\TbT_\Bs$ deformed models will be described in section \ref{sec:TTsHC}.